Ecological footprint: Footprint measurements

-For 2019 Global Footprint Network estimated humanity's ecological footprint as 1.75 planet Earths.
-According to their calculations this means that humanity's demands were 1.75 times more than what the planet's ecosystems renewed.
+For 2023 Global Footprint Network estimated humanity's ecological footprint as 1.71 planet Earths.
+According to their calculations this means that humanity's demands were 1.71 times more than what the planet's ecosystems renewed.

-If this rate of resource use is not reduced, the model predicts continued ecological deterioration and perhaps a permanent decrease in Earth’s human carrying capacity.
+If this rate of resource use is not reduced, persistent overshoot would suggest the occurrence of continued ecological deterioration and a potentially permanent decrease in Earth's human carrying capacity.

-In 2007, the average biologically productive area per person worldwide was approximately 1.8 global hectares (gha) per capita.
-The U.S. footprint per capita was 9.0 gha, and that of Switzerland was 5.6 gha, while China's was 1.8 gha.
+In 2022, the average biologically productive area per person worldwide was approximately 1.6 global hectares (gha) per capita.
+The U.S. footprint per person was 7.5 gha, and that of Switzerland was 3.7 gha, that of China 3.6 gha, and that of India 1.0 gha.
 In its Living Planet Report 2022, the WWF documents a 69% decline in the world's vertebrate populations between 1970 and the present, and links this decline to humanity greatly exceeding global biocapacity.
-Wackernagel and Rees originally estimated that the available biological capacity for the 6 billion people on Earth at that time was about 1.3 hectares per person, which is smaller than the 1.8 global hectares published for 2006, because the initial studies neither used global hectares nor included bioproductive marine areas.
+Wackernagel and Rees originally estimated that the available biological capacity for the 6 billion people on Earth at that time was about 1.3 hectares per person, which is smaller than the 1.6 global hectares published for 2024, because the initial studies neither used global hectares nor included bioproductive marine areas.

 According to the 2018 edition of the National footprint accounts, humanity's total ecological footprint has exhibited an increasing trend since 1961, growing an average of 2.1% per year (SD= 1.9).
 Humanity's ecological footprint was 7.0 billion gha in 1961 and increased to 20.6 billion gha in 2014, a function of higher per capita resource use and population increase.
 The world-average ecological footprint in 2014 was 2.8 global hectares per person.
 The carbon footprint is the fastest growing part of the ecological footprint and accounts currently for about 60% of humanity's total ecological footprint.

 The Earth's biocapacity has not increased at the same rate as the ecological footprint.
 The increase of biocapacity averaged at only 0.5% per year (SD = 0.7).
 Because of agricultural intensification, biocapacity was at 9.6 billion gha in 1961 and grew to 12.2 billion gha in 2016.

 However, this increased biocapacity for people came at the expense of other species.
 Agricultural intensification involved increased fertilizer use which led to eutrophication of streams and ponds; increased pesticide use which decimated pollinator populations; increased water withdrawals which decreased river health; and decreased land left wild or fallow which decreased wildlife populations on agricultural lands.
-This reminds us that ecological footprint calculations are anthropocentric, assuming that all Earth’s biocapacity is legitimately available to human beings.
+This reminds us that ecological footprint calculations are anthropocentric, assuming that all Earth's biocapacity is legitimately available to human beings.
 If we assume that some biocapacity should be left for other species, the level of ecological overshoot increases.